 Kitende / Uganda · 2017 one room house

 Passing up on the Gorillas at $750 was just as easy as passing up on them at $1,500 In Rwanda.
 My wallet was nowhere near that thickness.
 I couldn’t or wouldn’t even afford a bed.
-All my Ugandan nights were tent nights, most of them so starry, it’d make your head spin.
+All my Ugandan nights were tent nights, most of them so starry, it’d make your soul spin.
 Swimming in Lake Victoria wasn’t recommended.
 Some snail parasite.
 Locals did it.
+No matter.
 I met up with Niko.
-One time we asked one of the boda boda drivers if we could rent his bike.
+One time we asked one of the boda boda drivers if we could rent his motorbike.
 No problem.
 Fun day.
 Ugandan landscapes were deep, the humanscapes deeper.
 I dipped a few toes into these waters, not more.

 glimpse: UNSEEN, UNHEARD | What if you were unseen, unheard?
 Where would you look for solace, whom would you call upon?

 glimpse: MONSTER IN THE WEST | Daggers for teeth, we eat their jungles, feast on ill-gotten shiny minerals we can’t digest, starve them with our greed.
 We harness their kids to propel a petty consumption that consumes the planet, scorching the straws they clutch at, flooding the hopes they sow.
 And when their land is raped and their life scarred, once their only survival is being repotted without roots, we shut our eyes and hearts and doors.
 We are the monster in the west.